SugumaranEvil/BASH-script/for/Readme.txt

-In this i did some programs for practising while loop in shell script shell scripting
+In this i did some programs for practising for loop in shell script shell scripting